Bloomfield, New Mexico

 Bloomfield (') is a city in northeastern San Juan County, New Mexico, United States.
 It is part of the Farmington Metropolitan Statistical Area.
-The population was 8,112 at the 2010 census.
+As of the 2020 census, Bloomfield had a population of 7,421.

 It is on the Trails of the Ancients Byway, one of the designated New Mexico Scenic Byways.

 Geography

 According to the United States Census Bureau, the city has a total area of 5.1 sqmi, of which 5.0 sqmi is land and 0.1 sqmi (0.99%) is water.

+Climate

+According to the Köppen Climate Classification system, Bloomfield has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in Bloomfield was 107 F on June 26 1950, while the coldest temperature recorded was -30 F on January 3, 1919.